What is Financial Aid?

 - School district scholarships

-If I decide to move off-campus or take classes solely online, what happens to my scholarship?
+If I am a Moberly campus student and I decide to move off-campus or take classes solely online, what happens to my scholarship?

 When can I complete the FAFSA?